OkaeriPoland/okaeri-configs/README.md

 - Allows for even complex types to be serialized/deserialized
 - Enhances your configs with durable comments and strongly-typed fields
 - Provides ability to access typed fields with the classic getters and setters
+- Core library is just ~60kB in size, most of the adapters require only ~100 lines of code

 ## Example